MichaelYuhe/official-website/blogs/Free-and-open-source-feature-flag-service-benchmark-I.md

 You can visit our documentation page and GitHub repo for more information:

 - Data set used for the tests can be found in [documentation benchmark page](https://featbit.gitbook.io/docs/tech-stack/benchmark).
-- See the [GitHub benchmark readme](https://github.com/featbit/featbit/) for documentation on how to run the load test.
-- Documentation of how to run the load test can be found on [GitHub benchmark readme](https://github.com/featbit/featbit/blob/main/benchmark/README.md).
+- Documentation of how we run the load test can be found on [GitHub benchmark readme](https://github.com/featbit/featbit/blob/main/benchmark).